 Credit: As taken from The FD Centre

-As we endeavour to provide the best service to our clients, we are sharing the following information as a guideline.
+As we endeavour to provide the best service to our clients, we are sharing the following information as a guideline to the best debt relief for small business trading under Covid-19 conditions.
 For further assistance in your specific case, contact MMS today.

 1. AS REGARDS WORKER EXPOSURE IF YOU ARE AN ESSENTIAL SERVICE BUSINESS AND WILL CONTINUE OPERATING